These days, building websites or apps that attract and retain customers has become somewhat of a science.

 But it's not a one-shot deal.
 Getting to an intuitive and engaging user interaction requires many steps.
-Here are my top 10 tips to help you deliver an amazing interactive experience for your users.
+Here are top 10 tips to help you deliver an amazing interactive experience for your users.

 01. Design for the user, really